Skip to contents

 Value

-Data frame with columns:
+A data frame with the following columns:

-• date: Original dates from input
+• date: Original input dates

-• incidence: Daily case counts
+• incidence: Original input case counts

 • R: Estimated case reproduction number